UppASD/UppASD-manual/content/tutorial.rst

 When treating magnetization dynamics the first example that comes to mind is an isolated spin interacting with a constant effective magnetic field.
 If the magnetic moment is not parallel to the field this will exert a torque and cause it to move.
 Due to the fact that in reality there are several channels of dissipation, the spin does not precess forever along the direction of the field, if not it is damped, and after some time it reaches the equilibrium position, *i.e*. aligned parallel to the effective field.

-Situations such as this are at the core of spin dynamics simulations, that is one has a spin (or a series of them) and through some external perturbation, the system is driven out of equilibrium, causing it to evolve as given by the LLG equation~\ref{eq:sllg}, reaching the equilibrium position (at $T=0\, \text{K}$) after a certain time which is determined by the Gilbert damping parameter, $\alpha$.
+Situations such as this are at the core of spin dynamics simulations, that is one has a spin (or a series of them) and through some external perturbation, the system is driven out of equilibrium, causing it to evolve as given by the LLG equation~\ref{eq:sllg}, reaching the equilibrium position (at :math:`T=0\, \text{K}`) after a certain time which is determined by the Gilbert damping parameter, :math:`\alpha`.

 In general when one is interested in seeing the relaxation dynamics of a given process the procedure is the following: